mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-12-AGI-Safety-Summary-Part-1.md

 # Week 3: Goal misgeneralization

-- **Goal misgeneralization:** An instance<sup>[3](./AGI-Safety-Summary-Part-1#footnotes)</sup> of misgeneralisation in which a system’s capabilities generalise but its goal does not generalise as desired.
-[Deepmind (2022)](https://deepmindsafetyresearch.medium.com/goal-misgeneralisation-why-correct-specifications-arent-enough-for-correct-goals-cf96ebc60924)
+- **Goal misgeneralization:** An instance of misgeneralisation in which a system’s capabilities generalise but its goal does not generalise as desired.
+[Deepmind (2022)](https://deepmindsafetyresearch.medium.com/goal-misgeneralisation-why-correct-specifications-arent-enough-for-correct-goals-cf96ebc60924)<sup>[3](./AGI-Safety-Summary-Part-1#footnotes)</sup>
-- **Inner alignment:** y
-- **Outer alignment:** z
-   - Evolution Example:
+- **Situational awareness:** At some point, an AI agent becomes knowledgeable enough to understand that it's a deep learning model being trained to accomplish some goal.
+This kind of knowledge "is likely helpful for getting good performance on complex real-world tasks." [[Cotra (2021)]](https://www.cold-takes.com/why-ai-alignment-could-be-hard-with-modern-deep-learning/)
+- **Outer alignment:** The human takes their meta-objective and codes this into the base objective function with an AI agent.
+- **Inner alignment:** Further inside the AI agent, the system has a mesa-objective encoded via its deep learning architecture.
+   - Evolution Analogy: Evolution's goal is for us to produce as many offspring as possible.
+This is the base objective.
+Yet, humans puruse many goals that may or may not relate to Evolution's goals (say being happy for its own sake).
+We may have inner alignment with evolution.
+Yet, it's possible to be inner misaligned by being childfree.
+Evolution did its outer alignment job and created a person.
+   - _It's also possible for evolution to have outer misalignment in the case of dodo bird where it was able to produce offspring yet winning the (possibly the first?)
+[Darwin Award](https://en.wikipedia.org/wiki/Darwin_Awards) as it was unfit for survival when sailors brought them to extinction._

+Another problem that emerges within this category is being deceptively aligned.
+While I generally try to avoid anthropomorphising AI, it is easier to imagine an AI that behaves well during training while _knowing_ it is in training.
+Then once deployed, it will pursue its real goals.
+Ideally, we want to avoid this kind of misalignment, and this remains an active realm of research.
+Cotra creates an analogy where you've inherited a substantial amount of wealth as an 8-year-old (strikingly similar to Harry Potter) yet without a trusted adult.
+Therefore, the goal is then to set up a process/test to find the "Saints" knowing the other two types exist.
+Cotra outlines 3 types of models/agents we're likely to encounter using the deep learning paradigm.
+- Saints: genuinely want to help you.
+- Sycophants: want your approval, regardless of long-term consequences
+- Schemers: want your wealth to pursue their own agendas.

+We have already seen [simpler forms of deception.](https://openai.com/research/learning-from-human-preferences#challenges) In this example, the goal was for the digital robot arm to grab the ball.
+Yet, it found the greedy solution was to place itself between the ball and camera making it appear as if it accomplished the goal.
+While this is a toy example with a concrete goal, how would we go about solving real-world problems that have fuzzy goals?

 # Footnotes
-1) I'm borrowing the mathematical definition of "problem" where a solution _may_ exist. [[Wikipedia]](https://en.wikipedia.org/wiki/Mathematical_problem) Some problems don't have a solution (e.g. free will, absolute moral truths etc.).
+1. I'm borrowing the mathematical definition of "problem" where a solution _may_ exist. [[Wikipedia]](https://en.wikipedia.org/wiki/Mathematical_problem) Some problems don't have a solution (e.g. free will, absolute moral truths etc.).
 I think what is usually meant is "issue" where there _is_ an existing solution, whether it's known or unknown.
-2) The researchers at Deepmind made a
+2. The researchers at Deepmind made a
 [combined list](http://tinyurl.com/specification-gaming)
 of specificaction gaming examples from AI research if that's of interest.
-3) The researchers at Deepmind made a different [combined list](http://tinyurl.com/goal-misgeneralisation) of goal misgeneralization examples from AI research if that's of interest.
+3. The researchers at Deepmind made a different [combined list](http://tinyurl.com/goal-misgeneralisation) of goal misgeneralization examples from AI research if that's of interest.